nsnam/ns-3-dev-git/README.md

   - models in the ns-3 model library

-  - a wiki for user-contributed tips: http://www.nsnam.org/wiki/
+  - a wiki-link for user-contributed tips: http://www.nsnam.org/wiki/

   - API documentation generated using doxygen: this is a reference manual, most likely not very well suited